Growing Friends Cranbourne

 We need more regular, weekly workers—our workload has increased.
 Situated now in our bigger and better new premises, our activities include preparing cuttings, potting, weeding, labelling, pot-washing and, from time to time, a number of other jobs, especially prior to and at plant sales.
 You may or may not have experience in these tasks, either way it is fine.
 Knowledge of Australian plants is useful but not essential—you will learn as you go.
 If you are at all interested, please contact Marjanne.

-The spring plant sale went very well—sunny weather, cheerful helpers and of course lovely plants.
-We sold many and made about $8500.
+The autumn plant sale went very well—sunny weather, cheerful helpers and of course lovely plants.